lucavallerini/lminfunipd/README.md

 In the following sections a brief description of each work will be provided along with the respective contributors.

+# Advanced algorithms
+## Description
+An handout (written in Italian) taken from the course of Advanced algorithms.
+This handout was not agreed with or reviewed by the lecturer.

+## Contributors
+* Luca Vallerini
+* Geppino Pucci (lecturer)

 # Computer networks
 ## Project description
 TODO